Are you not receiving your full compensation for hours worked in your paycheck? Are you tracking your hours?...

 Our employment lawyers have successfully based wrongful termination lawsuits on a number of claims, including:

 - Dismissal in violation of state or federal anti-discrimination laws

 - Dismissal as a form of sexual harassment

 - Dismissal in violation of written or oral employment agreements

 - Dismissal in violation of labor laws

 - Dismissal in retaliation for the filing of a complaint against the employer (whistleblower retaliation)

 Contact a Wrongful Termination Attorney

 If you have been recently fired or laid off and you believe you were the victim of wrongful termination, you could be entitled to substantial compensation for your damages or a severance package that could help alleviate financial stress as you pursue new employment.
 The wrongful termination lawyers at our firm have earned a national reputation for defending the rights of employees, and we will stand behind you until you achieve justice.
-To learn more about wrongful termination lawsuits, contact us to schedule a free legal consultation with an experienced employment lawyer.
+To learn more about wrongful termination lawsuits, contact us to schedule a legal consultation with an experienced employment lawyer.